Published May 28, 2019

 From July 22-August 12, join us every Wednesday at 11am for a 4-part webinar series.
 You’ll uncover strategies & insights around the new normal for Amazon Prime Day 2020, inventory planning & merchandising SEO & retail readiness, and digital advertising strategies.

 However, many brands use DPAs only as a remarketing tool while sacrificing any potential gains that could be leveraged by deploying the ad format as part of their prospecting efforts.

-The way Dynamic Ads for Broad Audiences works is quite simple.
-Facebook picks up on signals people put out when they move through the customer journey.
-These signals may include interaction with similar products on competitor websites, liking pages of your competitors, engaging with ads similar to yours, and showing similar behaviors to people who have purchased your product.
-Facebook uses those signals to determine which products in your catalog should be shown to new customers.
+The way Dynamic Ads for Broad Audiences (DABA) works is quite simple.
+Facebook picks up on signals shoppers put out as they move through the customer journey, like how they interact with similar products on competitor websites or what ads they engage with that are similar to yours.
+Those signals determine which products in your catalog are shown to new customers on Facebook.

-For example: Someone shopping for children’s birthday party supplies won’t be shown a dynamic prospecting ad for your luxury watch company.
-Rather, the DABA algorithm will identify a luxury watch-interested customer and show them the ad.
+Example: Someone shopping for children’s birthday party supplies won’t be shown a dynamic prospecting ad for your luxury watch company.
+Rather, the DABA algorithm will identify a customer interested in luxury watches and show them the ad.